Fufec/DarkPlus-Discord-Theme/README.md

 # Dark+
-Highly customized dark them with blue accents
+Highly customized dark theme with blue accents

 # Installation
 Make sure you have BetterDiscord installed.
 Paste the theme into Themes folder.